How To Get to Cabarete from Puerto Plata

 The weather in Cabarete averages about 80°F (27°C).
 So, be prepared for a change in temperature and air quality.
 Once you get off the plane, a singing band of locals, and more often than not, a tasting of Brugal rum will greet you in the hallway that leads to customs.
-When you make it to the end of the hall you will be asked to pay for a tourist card.
-It costs $10USD and travelers checks are not accepted.
 The airport is very, very small, so baggage claim and immigration is a breeze and take barely any time at all.

 Local’s Tip: As tempting as it may seem, we suggest that you only exchange a small amount of money for Dominican Pesos at the airport.
 The exchange rate tends to be a little aggressive.
 Once you arrive at our condos, our front desk will be able to provide you with directions to an option with a better exchange rate within walking distance.

 Another Local’s Tip: There are many porters who want to help with your luggage, if you don’t need help just say, “no, gracias”.
 They can be very persistent, so just smile and keep walking.
 If you do want their help, it is not free but there is no set price.
 These gentleman work on “propinas” (Spanish for tips).
 Depending on the amount of luggage, RD$50-RD$100 is generally pretty fair.